morrildl/playground-androidclients/README.md

 # Warden Clients

-This is a collection of client scripts that replace parts of their Android build system tools that generate and sign flashable system images and OTA images.
+This is a collection of client scripts that replace parts of the Android (AOSP) build system tools that generate and sign flashable system images and OTA images.
 These scripts implement support for remote-signing of binaries via the Playground Warden signing service.